Including car parks, facilities & coastal buses

 It’s been a while since we’ve had the pleasures of a holiday: it’s a precious time that we value even more now.

-To make the most of your break and to avoid any disappointment, you have to plan, plan and maybe plan a bit more!
+To make the most of your break and to avoid any disappointment, you have to plan, plan, and maybe plan a bit more!
 Hopefully, the tips below will help your trip run smoothly.

 Attractions & places to eat.

 Plan your day out.
 This guide to our car parks will help you to find an alternative if the one you are heading to is full and answers most questions.
 It includes electric charging points too.
 We’ve also upgraded our car park machines and systems to allow you to pay contactless or by PayByPhone.

 All toilets across Pembrokeshire are open and their locations can be found here.

 Welsh Government has issued guidance on safer public toilets which will give you the reassurance that your safety is a top priority.